 Of course, the experiences and skills you gain can vary significantly depending on where you undertake your internship.
 For example, if you’re considering international internships in African countries, you might encounter valuable learning opportunities.
 These opportunities differ from those in other regions.
 These could include developing adaptability in resource-constrained environments, gaining exposure to diverse healthcare systems, and understanding unique public health challenges.

 If these internship opportunities lights you up, visit this page.
 You can also visit other resources to see the opportunities and how they’ll shape your experience.
-They can give you a chance to practice what you learned at medical school.
+They can allow you to practice what you learned at medical school.
 You will also gain experience from other interns and medical experts in the hospital.

 Patient Communication and Bedside Manner